MANOJPATRA1991/ecommerce-tailwind/README.md

 - **State Management:**
   I used Redux Toolkit to manage global state for products, filters, sidebar, and the cart list.
 - **Data Source:**
-  Product data is fetched from a mock API or a static JSON file, which is sufficient for demo purposes and avoids backend complexity.
+  Product data is fetched from the [DummyJSON Products API](https://dummyjson.com/products), which provides a realistic mock backend for development and testing.
 - **UI/UX:**
   The product grid is responsive, and a sticky filter/sort bar improves usability.
 I prioritized a clean, minimal design for clarity.
 - **Persistence:**
-  The favorites list is persisted in local storage so users don't lose their selections on refresh.
+  The cart is persisted in local storage so users don't lose their selections on refresh.
 - **Pagination:**
   I considered adding client-side pagination or infinite scrolling, but skipped it due to the small dataset.